Pathway 2 Degree and Certificate Prerequisites

 With successful completion of all Lactation Consultation Program components, you should have sufficient classroom and clinical knowledge to meet examination and experiential requirements for the International Board of Lactation Consultant Examiners (IBCLE) certification.
 Licensing is not required to practice as a Lactation Consultant in Oregon.
 Specific employers may require additional credentials for employment.
 Credentialing is not conducted by Birthingway.

-An Associate in Lactation Consultation diploma from Birthingway signifies that the holder is prepared to meet the Clinical Competencies set forth by the International Board of Lactation Consultant Examiners (IBLCE).
+An Associate of Science in Lactation Consultation diploma from Birthingway signifies that the holder is prepared to meet the Clinical Competencies set forth by the International Board of Lactation Consultant Examiners (IBLCE).
 Candidates for graduation must have the knowledge, skills, attitudes, and judgment to function in a broad variety of clinical situations and to render a wide spectrum of client care.
 Therefore, the following abilities and expectations must be met, and maintained, from matriculation through graduation, by all students.
 Failure to maintain Technical Standards may result in dismissal from the program.
 Students or applicants who have questions regarding these standards are encouraged to contact the Lactation Program Coordinator.

 - You must be able to observe demonstrations and experiments in the basic sciences.